pascomnet/documentation/site/content/clients/desktop-installation/_index.en.md

 * Drag the pascom icon (red) on to the Applications folder
 * As soon as the copy process has been completed, you will be able to start the client

+### Installation on MAC with Apple M1 Silicon CPU

+As soon as you want to install the pascom client on a MAC with Apple M1 Silicon chipset, the installer will ask you to install the [Rosetta 2](https://support.apple.com/de-de/HT211861) program.
+This program ensures that you can use applications designed for a Mac with Intel processor.

 ## Linux Installation

 {{% notice tip %}}